BertSlot/Gevel-Configurator/README.md

 Todo:
 ⬜ Error Handling
 ⬜ Export to Excel in build application ( Works in unity Editor but not when build )
+⬜ Save the latest resize resolution so that when you go to fullscreen and come back from fullsceen it uses the latest resolution
 ⬜ Multiple Selection Outline fix ( Outlines that overlap block eachother from rendering )
 ⬜ Multiple Selection Properties ( Transform capabilities for all selected objects at once )
 ⬜ Surface Group Selection ( Selecting multiple groups for an object using [Toggle groups](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-ToggleGroup.html))